exoscale/exoscale-cloud-controller-manager/test/README.md

-# Cloud Controller Manager: Development environment
+# Cloud Controller Manager: Development & Test environment

-The purpose of this subdirectory is to allow the deployment of a simple development environment for the Exoscale Cloud Controller Manager.
+The purpose of this subdirectory is to allow the deployment of a simple development & test environment for the Exoscale Cloud Controller Manager.

 Required tools are:
 - `terraform`
 - `kubectl`
 - `go`

+There is two possible test environments:
+- `terraform-kubeadm`: An "unmanaged" Kubernetes cluster, provisioned using kubeadm on top of Ubuntu instances.
+- `terraform-sks`: A managed SKS environment, deployed without the default/integrated Cloud Controller Manager instance.

 ## Provisioning the development infrastructure